Developer(s) – Eidetic

 Graphics – 0/10

 Aside from having the frame rate of a children’s pop-up book, causing the game to play out unintentionally longer than it ought to have done, the scenery and style of the game were poorly handled, and the conceptual design is either nonsensical or nonexistent.
 On top of that, the game is also infested with glitches, and most often, the background scenery is largely unfinished in more or less every single level in the game.

 Gameplay – 0/10

-One of the earliest 3D platformers to have come to being throughout the fifth generation of gaming, most critics have called it a blatant and cheap rip-off of Super Mario 64, and to me, its impossible to argue with that.
-The objective involves nothing exciting other than to simply take the player character from point A to point B; unlike in even other early 3D platformers, which had secondary objectives that needed to be undertaken in order to advance, and extra curricular activities along the way.
+One of the earliest 3D platformers to have come to be throughout the fifth generation of gaming, most critics have called it a blatant and cheap rip-off of Super Mario 64, and to me, it’s impossible to argue with that.
+The objective involves nothing exciting other than to simply take the player character from point A to point B; unlike in even other early 3D platformers, which had secondary objectives that needed to be undertaken in order to advance, and extracurricular activities along the way.
 This game, however, has nothing like that.
 The underwater levels provide a vague change of pace, but by that time, most players will have turned the PlayStation off.

 Controls – 0/10

-The issues that this game had in terms of controls would go on to effect the quality of many other early PlayStation games, such as Croc: Legend of the Gobbos, Blasto and even the original Tomb Raider.
+The issues that this game had in terms of controls would go on to affect the quality of many other early PlayStation games, such as Croc: Legend of the Gobbos, Blasto, and even the original Tomb Raider.
 But it’s in this game where this issue is as its most prominent and annoying.
-Due largely to the lack of an analogue stick at this point, players had to rely on using the D-pad to move characters across 3D environments, and it failed to work for a number of reasons, such as camera angles etc. But because of this game’s unforgiving frame rate, it can take seconds for players to even change direction properly.
+Due largely to the lack of an analog stick at this point, players had to rely on using the D-pad to move characters across 3D environments, and it failed to work for a number of reasons, such as camera angles, etc. But because of this game’s unforgiving frame rate, it can take seconds for players to even change direction properly.

 Lifespan – 0/10